fsr/c-lessons/_exercises/feedback.md

 authors: [manuel, richard]
 lesson: 3
 ---
-Write a Program, that takes a *character* as input and prints, whether was a letter, a number or a special character.
+Write a Program, that takes a *character* as input and prints whether it was a letter, a number or a special character.

 **Experts:** If the input is a small letter, also print the capital equivalent